dmerejkowsky/blog/content/post/0074-let-s-build-chuck-norris-part-7-android-jna.md

 OK, this fails for the good reason.

-Now we can try and load our shared library using jna.
+Now we can try and load our shared library using JNA.

 First, we add the dependency in the `build.gradle` file: